alsadio/RLagent-tic-tac-toe/README.md

 3. **Q-Learning**: An off-policy TD control algorithm that learns the value of an action in a particular state.

 ## Key Features
-- Implementation of multiple reinforcement learning algorithms for comparison
+- Implementation of multiple reinforcement learning algorithms
 - Custom Tic-Tac-Toe environment for agent training
 - Visualization of learning progress and agent performance
 - Flexible agent classes allowing easy experimentation with hyperparameters